vkakde/weather-app/README.md

 > export LIBRARY_PATH=/home/user1/poco/lib/Linux/x86_64
 > export LD_LIBRARY_PATH=/home/user1/poco/lib/Linux/x86_64

+startup.sh can do the above steps for you.
+Simply "source startup.sh".

 ## Server
 Server is defined as cmake project "server".
 With Poco built successfully, navigate to build/ in root.
 > cmake ..